RezzFayyazi/LEA/README.md

 For each CVE, LEA is applied on three different retrieval scenarios:

-Ideal retrieval: In this scenario, the LLM retrieves only the most relevant and verified information from the NVD website.
+Valid retrieval: In this scenario, the LLM retrieves only the most relevant and verified information from the NVD website.
 This scenario serves as a benchmark to evaluate the LEA distribution under optimal retrieval conditions.

 Generic retrieval: Here, assume that the LLM does not have knowledge of the specific CVE and instead returns generalized information about CVEs, as illustrated below \cite{redhat}: